 Ectopic pregnancy

-Ectopic Pregnancy occurs when the embryo implants outside of the uterus, for example, in the fallopian tubes.
-There is no way to continue the IVF process from this stage.
+Ectopic pregnancy occurs when the embryo implants outside of the uterus, for example, in the fallopian tubes.
+There is no way to continue the IVF process from this stage, as an IVF pregnancy ectopic situation requires immediate medical intervention to ensure the health and safety of the patient.

 Age